H1963977384/A-Fine-Tuned-LLaVA-Med-Framework-for-Automatic-Chest-X-ray-Report-Generation/README.md

 ![LLaVA-Med+LoRA.png](./plot/LLaVA-Med+LoRA.png)

 <h2>Main Result</h2>
-To validate LLaVA-Med's applicability and LoRA's effectiveness in medical report generation, we quantitatively compared it with some main-stream methods on the IU X-Ray dataset, as shown in Table Ⅱ.
+To validate LLaVA-Med's applicability and LoRA's effectiveness in medical report generation, we quantitatively compared it with some main-stream methods on the IU X-Ray dataset, as shown in the following table.

 ![result.png](./plot/result.png)